datagems-eosc/cross-dataset-discovery/README.md

 ## 4. Verify the Deployment

-After deploying and creating the database index, send a request to the search endpoint to verify that the service is operational.
+After deploying and creating the database index, you can send a request to the search endpoint to verify that the service is operational.

 ### Example Request